Understand

 Trincomalee, once known as Gokarna, has been a key center of Tamil culture for centuries.
 The Koneswaram Temple, dating back to at least the 7th century, is a major landmark.
 Thanks to its natural harbor, traders from Europe, the Middle East, Africa, and Asia have been stopping by for generations.

 After Sri Lanka’s independence in 1948, the British held onto the harbor until 1957.
 The city was the site of heavy fighting during the Sri Lankan Civil War.
-In December 2004, Trincomalee suffered serious damage when the Indian Ocean tsunami hit, and hundreds of lives were lost.
+In December 2004, Trincomalee suffered further damage when the Indian Ocean tsunami hit, and hundreds of lives were lost.

 Today, Trinco (as it is often called) is being developed as a tourist destination thanks to its incredible history and beaches.